 The genetic testing showed that I have an ATM mutation, and it is thought that tumors with an ATM mutation will also be susceptible to treatments that are effective for BRCA as well, like platinum-based drugs.
 I started chemotherapy with FOLFIRINOX, but I did not tolerate it well, suffering from extreme fatigue and diarrhea, so I was switched to FOLFOX.
 A celiac plexus block has eliminated the pain.

 My side effects are fairly typical of the pancreatic cancer patient, namely fatigue, diarrhea, neuropathy, nausea, depression, insomnia, etc. I have tolerated them well enough with medication.
 I take a lot of other drugs to manage my symptoms, including dexamethasone, loperamide, diphenoxylate-atropine, duloxetine, budesonide, lidocaine, prochlorperazine, metoclopramide, ondansetron.

 I have lived longer than originally predicted and am glad to be here for my wife and my two young children.
 We moved back to our hometown of Columbus, Ohio, for the family support.
-I see Dr. Jeffrey VanDeusen at The Ohio State University, but I still keep in touch with Dr. Valerie Lee, my oncologist at Johns Hopkins, and keep my general surgeon there, Dr. Matt Weiss, apprised of my situation.
+I see Dr. Jeffrey VanDeusen (formerly at The Ohio State University), but I still keep in touch with Dr. Valerie Lee, my oncologist at Johns Hopkins, and keep my general surgeon there, Dr. Matt Weiss, (now at Northwell Health in New York) apprised of my situation.